East Coast of the United States: Toponymy and composition

 The toponym derives from the concept that the contiguous 48 states are defined by two major coastlines, one at the western edge and one on the eastern edge.
 Other terms for referring to this area include the Eastern seaboard, which is another term for coastline, Atlantic Coast, and Atlantic Seaboard because the coastline lies along the Atlantic Ocean.

-The 14 states that have a shoreline on the Atlantic Ocean are (from north to south): Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Delaware, Maryland, Virginia, North Carolina, South Carolina, Georgia, and Florida.
+The 14 states that have a shoreline on the Atlantic Ocean are (from north to south) Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Delaware, Maryland, Virginia, North Carolina, South Carolina, Georgia, and Florida.
 Pennsylvania and Washington, D.C. border the Delaware River and the Potomac River, respectively, both of which are tidal arms of the Atlantic Ocean.

 Colonial history

 The original Thirteen Colonies of Great Britain in North America all lay on or near the East Coast.
 (Note: Those colonies were New Hampshire, Massachusetts Bay, Rhode Island and Providence Plantations, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, South Carolina, and Georgia.
 While Pennsylvania is not directly along the Atlantic shoreline, it borders the tidal portion of the Delaware River and the city of Philadelphia was a major seaport.)

 Two additional U.S. states on the East Coast were not among the original Thirteen Colonies: Maine became part of Massachusetts Bay Colony in 1677 and Florida was held by the British from the end of the French and Indian War until 1781 and was part of New Spain until 1821.

 In present-day Florida, Spanish explorer Juan Ponce de León made the first textual records of the state during his 1513 voyage.
 The state was initially named for Ponce de León, who called the peninsula La Pascua Florida in recognition of the verdant landscape and because it was the Easter season.

 Delaware Colony and the provinces of New Jersey, New York, and Pennsylvania had been colonized by the Dutch as New Netherland until they were ceded to the British in the mid- to late-17th century.

-Until 1791, Vermont was an independent nation as the Vermont Republic.
+From 1777 to 1791, Vermont was an independent nation as the Vermont Republic.